martincf/lightbox/_posts/2016-11-25-where-to-buy-film-cameras-uk.md

 * **The Real Camera Company (Liverpool & Manchester):** Recently opened in Liverpool, The Real Camera Co. have been in Manchester for some time.
 The lads in Liverpool are lovely people and they have a nice little collection. [http://www.realcamera.co.uk](http://www.realcamera.co.uk)
 * **Wy Cameras (Leeds):** A wonderful and diverse online collection of cameras and lenses.
 I’ve bought many things from them, always in excellent condition and a very good price. [http://wycameras.com](http://wycameras.com)
 * **Aperture, nr Tottenham Court Rd, London:** Totally dedicated to buying, selling, and fixing film cameras.
 More recently have split the shop into two locations, one being a dedicated Leica store close by.
-Also has a smaller shop near the British Museum, with a cafe, camera museum, and selling mainly Hasselblad kit. [http://www.apertureuk.com](http://www.apertureuk.com) and [https://apertureleica.com/pre-owned-leica/](https://apertureleica.com/pre-owned-leica/)
+Also has a smaller shop near the British Museum, with a cafe, camera museum, and selling mainly Hasselblad kit. [http://www.apertureuk.com](http://www.apertureuk.com) and [https://apertureleica.com](https://apertureleica.com/pre-owned-leica/)
 * **Ffordes (Scotland):** An extensive collection of used (and new) kit.
-If you're struggling to find anything specific, you probably haven't browsed Ffordes's website yet. [http://www.ffordes.com/home](http://www.ffordes.com/home).
+If you're struggling to find anything specific, you probably haven't browsed Ffordes's website yet. [http://www.ffordes.com](http://www.ffordes.com/home).
 * **London Camera Exchange, (UK-wide):** A fairly large network of city-based camera resellers with a great secondhand section (on their website).
 A good deal can normally be had if you keep an eye out here. [https://www.lcegroup.co.uk](https://www.lcegroup.co.uk)
+* **Ian B Foto (Hertfordshire):** Ian B Foto may be the best kept secret if you're after Bronica, Mamiya, or Fujifilm film camera gear.
+Ian specialises in the manufacturers and kit he knows intimately.
+So much so he has a downloads section of manuals and leaflets that put the renowned [Butkus website](https://www.butkus.org/chinon/index.html) to shame (for Bronica, Mamiya, and Fujifilm of course). [http://ianbfoto.com](http://ianbfoto.com/home.php)

 ## London {#london}